Overview

 Additional options which may be used by organisations:

-Enable monthly sign off – Enables an option for Czech Republic, if this is something which you would require, please contact the support team for more information.
+- Enable monthly sign off – Enables an option for the Czech Republic, if this is something which you would require, please contact the support team for more information.

 Our video on the configuration and example configuration can be found here: https://www.e-days.com/learning-centre-overview/3-system-setup